nasa/georef_imageregistration/README.txt

 - Handle overwrite options better, including re-fetch

-- Test new uncertainty description once ImageMagick is installed
+- Tune the uncertainty constants

+- IP registration improvements:
     - Small amounts of clouds cause all the match image IP to fall on them!
       What can we do to alleviate this effect?
     - Snow covered images have a similar effect.
-- Some LANDSAT processed images look like snow, but maybe we are preprocessing them incorrectly.
+    - Large cities and some other detailed regions fail because the IP are scattered around the entire image and we don't have enough density to find the small ISS image without a massive run time.
+      - Could just use a huge amount of IP...
+      - Try a first-pass registration at a lower resolution?
+      - Try a second-pass registration based on an initial low-confidence registration?

---> Check image saturation and re-process if too much white?
+    - Check image saturation and re-process if too much white?

     - Performance is MUCH better on images which have similar lighting/color conditions.
 Could possibly get significant improvements by improving our image preprocessing steps.

 - Set up cron job.
     - How do new images come in?